 - Feelings of depression or anxiety

-If you use heavy machinery or work from a height you are at risk of suffering a head injury.
-However, a head injury can occur in any workplace if your employer does not comply with their legal obligations.
+If you use heavy machinery or work from a height you are at risk of suffering a head injury, with some workers being at risk of construction head injuries, as a result of negligence in the workplace.
+A head injury can occur in any workplace if your employer does not comply with their legal obligations.
 If you have experienced a head injury due to an accident at work that was not your fault, then contact our expert personal injury solicitors today.

-Whatever the particular circumstances of your claim, we provide specialist, bespoke legal advice which is tailored to your needs and designed to secure you the right amount of compensation.
+Whatever the particular circumstances of your head injury at work claim, we provide specialist, bespoke legal advice which is tailored to your needs and designed to secure you the right amount of compensation.
 Our personal injury solicitors are recognised as a top tier law firm in the Legal 500, a prestigious legal directory.
 We are also accredited for personal injury by the Law Society.

 Head injury at work compensation: employer’s responsibilities

-All employers have a duty of care to ensure you are safe whilst at work, that their safety policies adhere to the Health and Safety Act and the following has been carried out:
+All employers have a duty of care to avoid any member of staff suffering from a head injury at work and to ensure that their safety policies adhere to the Health and Safety Act and the following has been carried out: